Cmdpro/Data-Essence/modchanges.md

 - Added new Data Bank minigame type, Laser

 ### Changes
-- Essence Crystals entry requires a simple Laser puzzle to unlock
+- Essence Crystals, Essence Lasers, and Lensing Crystals entries require simple Laser puzzles to unlock

 ### Fixes
 - Fixed Ancient Windows culling block faces they should not be